SeveraTheDuck/hash_table/README.md

 | Djb2 | $5.0$ |
 | Crc32 | $5.2$ |

-As we can, predictably, see HashFunctionZero has enormous dispersion value (if you try to run tests, you will see that it also hits the working time).
-HashFunctionSumASCII may also be used if the hash table is small enough.
+As we can, predictably, see, HashFunctionZero has enormous dispersion value (if you try to run tests, you will see that it also hits the working time).
+HashFunctionSumASCII may be used if the hash table is small enough.
 The best hash functions are djb2 and crc32 - the difference between them is something debatable, it depends on the text.